2133223/sqlfrog/sqlfun/readme.md

 This document explains the structure used to document a database function in the JSON format.
 The property suffixed with * is required in the json document.

-Under the database vendor directory, each json file describles the syntax of a function.
+Under the database vendor directory, each json file describes the syntax of a function.

 ### funcName*
 Name of the function.
-Function has the same name but has the different arguments syntax will be documented in the different file.
+Function has the same name but has the different arguments syntax will be documented in a different file.

 ### arguments*
 Array of the argument object.
 This list is empty when a function has no argument.